CitizenHealth/humantiv-cloud-services/README.md

 Triggered by the change of the score number assigned to a user.
 Only sent when score increases by a number >= 5% or decreases by a number >= 3%
 -  *Input*:score number.
 -  *Returns*: ok
+---
+**calculateLeaderboard:**
+Triggered by the change of the medit number assigned to a user.
+It modifies the leaderboard.
+-  *Input*:medit number.
+-  *Returns*: ok